yamgent/vue-strap/README.md

 # vue-strap
+This is a forked project from VueStrap.
+We changed it for used in MarkBind.

 Bootstrap components built with Vue.js.

 This repository contains a set of native Vue.js components based on Bootstrap's markup and CSS.
 As a result no dependency on jQuery or Bootstrap's JavaScript is required.
 The only required dependencies are: